← Back to all articles

 Red flags: - Claims of "special connections" at embassies - Requests for full payment upfront with no paperwork - "Guaranteed approval" promises - No verifiable physical address or registration - Pressure to decide immediately

-What to do instead: Use only registered, certified immigration consultants (RCIC in Canada, OISC-regulated in the UK, MARA-registered in Australia).
+What to do instead: Use only registered, certified immigration consultants (CICC-licensed in Canada, IAA-regulated in the UK — the regulator formerly called OISC, renamed in January 2025 — and OMARA-registered in Australia).
 Always verify their registration number.

 3. Underestimating Financial Requirements